Shelrothman/uncle_markdown/README.md

 1. Click on a file in the sidebar to open it
 2. Type your markdown in the left pane
 3. See the live preview in the right pane
-4. Your changes are auto-saved after 500ms of inactivity
+4. Your changes are auto-saved to localStorage after 500ms
+5. After 10 seconds of inactivity, files sync to GitHub automatically
+6. Check the footer for sync status

 ### File Operations